jtimberman/jtimberman.github.com/source/_posts/2014-02-01-evolution-of-cookbook-development.markdown

 Then we do something with `splunk_servers`, like send it to a template.
 What if someone doesn't like the [role name](http://bikeshed.io)?
-Then we have to do something like this in a community
+Then we have to do something like this:

 ```ruby
 splunk_servers = search(:node, "role:#{node['splunk']['server_role']}")